 Purdue Comparative Oncology Program (PCOP)

-We improve the outlook for pet animals and people with cancer.
+Our work is aimed at improving the outlook for pet animals and people with cancer.
 Certain types of cancer are very similar between dogs and humans.
 Progress made in dogs with these cancers can lead to advances in humans, as well as being very helpful to the dogs.

-Learn more about PCOP and view presentations and videos about our research
+Learn more about PCOP and view presentations and videos about our research>>

 Cancer Research to Benefit Pet Animals and People.
 Cancer is a major cause of death in older dogs and humans.
 The goal of the PCOP is to change this.